Czech Center Museum Houston: History

 The organization was founded in 1995 as Czech Cultural & Community Center by Bill Rosene, Effie Rosene, and many other people's passionate hard work.
 Bill Rosene and Effie Rosene were handling the daily operations until 2017 and were involved until Effie Rosene's death in 2019.

 Originally located in The Northwest Mall, the organization began construction of their new and current building at 4920 San Jacinto Street in 2002.
 The name was changed to Czech Center Museum Houston shortly after becoming part of the Houston Museum District.
 In 2005, the organization began construction of a third floor which was completed in 2009.
-The addition of the third floor allowed the museum to expand its collection and include the largest Czechoslovakian Art Deco Collection in the USA donated by Eric Ottervik.
+The addition of the third floor allowed the museum to expand its collection and include the largest Czechoslovak Art Deco Collection in the United States donated by Eric Ottervik.

 Architecture

 Czech Center Museum Houston's current building was built specifically for the museum inspired by 19th century Czech Villa designs, including baroque-style ornaments, stained glass, and authentic Bohemian crystal chandeliers.
 The museum consists of three floors, the first two floors, Prague Hall and Brno Gallery which were named after the two most populated cities in the Czech Republic.
 These halls are used for cultural events featuring local and international artists and musicians.
 The third floor consists of Pilsen Hall, the museum's main exhibit area, and Comenius Library.